RasaHQ/helpdesk-assistant/README.md

 ## Things you can ask the bot

 The bot has one main skill, i.e. opening an incident in ServiceNow.
-For the purposes of illustration, the bot recognises the following as requests to open an incident:
+For the purposes of illustration, the bot recognizes the following as requests to open an incident:
 1. Asking to open an incident directly e.g. "I want to open an incident"
 2. Asking about a problem resetting their password e.g. "I can't reset my password"
 3. Asking about a problem with outlook/email e.g. "I can't log in to my outlook"